AI-FirstCreativeProductionWorkflow

 2026 update

-The ops system solved the process problem.
-But I wanted to be more efficient, so I built the next layer — a standalone AI-powered creative platform, migrated to Claude Code.
+The ops system solved the process.
+To go faster, I built the next layer — a standalone AI-powered creative platform.

-The first version was prototyped in Figma Make to validate the concept and interface quickly.
-Once the logic was proven, I migrated it to Claude Code — turning it from a prototype into a real production system.
+Prototyped in Figma Make to validate the concept, then migrated to Claude Code — from prototype to production system.

-Once Airtable registers a new approved request, the platform picks it up automatically.
-It reads the brief, pulls from NanoBanana Pro and Actinver's photo stock, generates the piece grounded in the Actinver brandbook, adapts it for every social media format, and delivers it back to Airtable — reviewed for visual quality and copy accuracy.
+When Airtable registers a new approved request, the platform picks it up automatically: reads the brief, pulls from NanoBanana Pro and Actinver's photo stock, generates the piece grounded in the brandbook, adapts it for every social format, and delivers it back to Airtable — reviewed for visual quality and copy accuracy.
+Same-day turnaround.

 Reflection

-Every asset was designed by a human.
-AI's job in this system was to catch what humans miss at scale — errors, tone drift, misalignment with the brief — before anything reached the client.
-Not replacing judgment; extending it.
+The team already had the capacity — it just wasn't visible or organized.
+The right process unlocked more output than headcount would have.
+Every asset was designed by a human; AI's job was to catch what humans miss at scale — errors, tone drift, brief misalignment — before anything reached the client.
+Not replacing judgment.
+Extending it.